-Defined as a compelling musician and a natural performer on stage, Galician cellist Alejandra Díaz is prize winner of the Carnegie Palmer Award of the Worshipful Company of Musicians and finalist of the Pablo Casals International Award.
+Defined as a compelling musician, Galician cellist Alejandra Díaz is prize winner of the Carnegie Palmer Award of the Worshipful Company of Musicians and finalist of the Pablo Casals International Award.

 After being awarded the LSO String Experience Scheme in 2013, Alejandra became the first Spanish cellist in history to perform alongside the London Symphony Orchestra, as part of two tribute concerts to Claudio Abbado and Pierle Boulez at the Barbican Hall in London.

 As an orchestral musician Alejandra has collaborated regularly with the Real Filharmonía de Galicia and the Orquesta Sinfónica de Galicia.
 As principal cellist, she has appeared with the Orquesta Sinfónica Vigo 430, the Atlantic Coast Orchestra, the London Metropolitan Sinfonia and the Guildhall Symphony Orchestra.